cmartinez131/word-drop/README.md

 1. Go to the r/WordDrop subreddit.
 2. Click the "Start Game" button.
 3. Press and hold the mouse cursor over letters to form a word by dragging over adjacent letters.
 Release the mouse to submit the word.
+4. Click to remove a single letter.
-4. Score as many points as possible within the 60-second timer.
+5. Score as many points as possible within the 60-second timer.

 #### Technologies Used